nickjackolaisen/BusinessInitiaitive/_posts/non profits/2024-09-04-non_profit_sustainability.md

 Some leaders may earn competitive pay, while others may opt for lower salaries to reflect the mission.

-Nonprofits often use tools like **[Guidestar](https://www.guidestar.org/)** to ensure leader compensation aligns with industry standards.
+Nonprofits often use tools like <a href="https://www.guidestar.org/" target="_blank">Guidestar</a> to ensure leader compensation aligns with industry standards.

 They benchmark against similar organizations based on size, sector, and location, ensuring a balance between fair pay and directing resources toward the mission.